tdilauro/Simplified-wiki/Authentication.md

 This is an API to our internal patron database.
-[The documentation.](http://vendordocs.iii.com/) (user/pass: nypl_s/chapter) It's not clear whether we actually have access to this API.
-If so, I don't know the hostname or port of the endpoint we can use.
+[The documentation.](http://vendordocs.iii.com/) (user/pass: nypl_s/chapter) We have access to this API and the Simplified server repository includes code for getting patron information and validating PIN.

 ### Patron creation